-A 63-year-old female asked:
+A 56-year-old female asked:

-could having hashimoto's disease cause a person's thyroid gland to shrink in size?
+Could having hashimoto's disease cause a person's thyroid gland to shrink in size?

 1 doctor answer • 1 doctor weighed in

 Developmental and Behavioral Pediatrics 53 years experience

 Yes, but often enlar: The autoimmune process in hashimoto's thyroiditis can cause shrinking, but often involves enlargement of the thyroid gland, especially in the early phase of the disorder.
 You should see an endocrinologist for any change in thyroid size.

 Last updated Dec 21, 2018